 After the Japanese attack on December 8, 1941 panic gripped Manila about Japanese air raids and landings in northern Luzon.

-On December 24, 1941 Christmas Eve, General Douglas MacArthur ordered U. S. and Filipino military forces to begin withdrawing from Manila to defensive positions on the Bataan Peninsula.
-On December 26, 1941 declared an "Open City" by General MacArthur to make Manila a demilitarized in hopes of saving the city from being bombed or causing civilian casualties.
+On December 24, 1941, Christmas Eve, General Douglas MacArthur orders U. S. and Filipino military forces to begin withdrawing from Manila to defensive positions on the Bataan Peninsula.
+On December 26, 1941 Manila is declared an "Open City" by General MacArthur to make Manila a demilitarized in hopes of saving the city from being bombed or causing civilian casualties.
 Regardless of the demilitarized status, the Japanese bombed Manila on December 27, 1941.
 On January 2, 1942 the Japanese again bomb the city and begin occupying Manila.

 Japanese missions against Manila

 During the Japanese occupation of Manila, civilian expatriates were detained at Santo Thomas University and Bilibid Prison.
 The Philippine treasury was sacked and material wealth extracted for the Japanese war effort.
 By late 1944, as the Pacific War began to turn against the Japanese, Manila was within range of U. S. Navy (USN) carrier aircraft and U. S. Army Air Force (USAAF) heavy bombers.